sunnyguan/internship-tracker/README.md

 3. Sankey Diagram: colorful sankey diagram
 4. Filter(s): filter by number of stages
 5. Import/Export: import and export application status
+6. Notes: click on a section on the timeline to view/edit your notes

 Planned features:

-1. Notes: add notes for each application (or maybe each stage)
-2. Filter(s): more advanced filters
+1. Filter(s): more advanced filters

 ## Setup